 - As a practical rule of thumb – if I’m not seeing good progress by v3, I’ll usually decline the story.
 It’s not common, but it does happen.
 Often it’s if I suggest structural changes, and the author just tweaks a word here and there.
 It doesn’t mean they’re wrong – just that we’re not a good fit on that story.

 - You’re done!
-With my last edit suggestions (v#ed), I’ll ask you to follow the Metaphorosis Style Guide, and then resubmit your final version to Submittable.
-Using Submittable makes tracking and statistics substantially easier, thanks to built-in tools for confirming agreement, etc. Make sure that Submittable shows your legal name and address, since I’ll need these for the contract.
+With my last edit suggestions (v#ed), I’ll ask you to follow the Metaphorosis Style Guide, and then send me your final version, along with your legal name and address, since I’ll need these for the contract.

-- When your final submissions pops up on Submittable, I’ll check the Style Guide elements, then remove all formatting, paste the result into LibreOffice, and recreate the formatting.
+- When your final submission comes in, I’ll check the Style Guide elements, then remove all formatting, paste the result into LibreOffice, and recreate the formatting.
 It’s tedious, but I do it because it’s the easiest way of removing extraneous, invisible formatting – bookmarks, italicized punctuation, language tags – that otherwise make the e-book versions messy.

 - When the LibreOffice version is done, I save it as final, and check the word count – anything below the byline, and above the ### closing tag.
-I put that number in the contract, along with your legal name and address from Submittable (remember that you checked that earlier).
+I put that number in the contract, along with your legal name and address.

-I send out the acceptance via Submittable, including a summary of terms.
+I send out the acceptance .
 The acceptance includes:

 - the contract – for you to initial on p1 and sign on p2